barneydellar/SpaceTypes/README.md

 This namespace provides three templated types: Point, Vector and NormalizedVector.
 Each point or vector lives in a Space.
 It is possible to convert points and vectors from space to another.

+Importantly, points and vectors can *only* interact with points and vectors from the same space.
+Attempting to, say, add a vector from one space to a vector from another will result in a compilation error.

 A Space can be defined as follows:

 ```cpp